30 Key Performance Indicators Examples for Better Business Performance

 Financial Metrics

 1. Profit: This goes without saying, but it is still important to note, as this is one of the most important performance indicators out there.
-Don’t forget to analyze both gross and net profit margin to better understand how successful your organization is at generating a high return.
+Don’t forget to analyze both gross and net profit margins to better understand how successful your organization is at generating a high return.

 2. Cost: Measure cost effectiveness and find the best ways to reduce and manage your costs.